Civil Engineer Resume Format

 Avoid This

-• Refrain from using multi-column layouts, infographics, or charts
+• Avoid multi-column designs, infographics, or charts

 Civil Engineer Resume Format Example